ADVANCE Scholars Program

 The External Mentor is from outside of Texas A&M University and is prominent in the ADVANCE Scholar’s discipline.
 The ADVANCE Scholar may travel for a face-to-face meeting with their External Mentor.
 Likewise, the External Mentor may be invited to travel to Texas A&M University.
 As an added benefit for the External Mentor, if they choose, during their visit to Texas A&M, the External Mentor can give a presentation on their research and/or leadership roles.
 In some cases, ADVANCE Scholars and their External Mentors have collaborated on projects.
 The External Mentor will receive travel and, if applicable, honorarium funds.
 Funding for participation in the Program is provided by the Office for Diversity.

-Applications are welcome from those who are in years 1-3 (i.e., prior to third-year review) of their tenure-track position and self-identify as first-generation college graduate, and/or early career tenure-track faculty from historically underrepresented groups in academia at Texas A&M University.
+ADVANCE Scholars are those who are in years 1-3 (i.e., prior to third-year review) of their tenure-track position and self-identify as first-generation college graduate, and/or early career tenure-track faculty from historically underrepresented groups in academia at Texas A&M University.

 Texas A&M University’s ADVANCE Scholars Program is administered by the Office for Diversity in partnership with ADVANCE, Dean of Faculties